trouble/react-wp-rest/README.md

 The React app relies on an `.env` file to configure itself to its environment, and this repo ships with an example that you can copy and rename.
 To do so, make sure you're still in the `/client` directory, and then duplicate / rename `.env.example` by running `cp .env.example .env`.
 The example `.env` file comes preloaded with the URL to the default Docker installation of Wordpress.

 ### Docker
 First, make sure you have Docker installed locally.
 Once you do, `cd` to `/api` to duplicate and rename `docker-compose.yml.example` by running `cp docker-compose.yml.example docker-compose.yml`.
 Now we need to edit `api/docker-compose.yml` to link your local filesystem with Docker's Wordpress files.
-To do so, open up our newly duplicated `docker-compose.yml` and change the following to match your local install directory:
+To do so, open up our newly duplicated `docker-compose.yml` and change the following to match your local install directory.

+**NOTE:** You only need to change the path located _before_ the colon.
+In this case, replace `~/www/react-wp-rest` with your install directory.

 ````
   volumes: